gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Separate Illegal Guides/Illegal Items Guide.md

 **Beta 1.19.0.20**
 - All copper horn variants can be obtained in this version, putting the copper horns in an unplaced shulker box will save their data even when they're removed in 1.19.0.24/25

+**1.19.0**
+- Breaking Mangrove leaves with shears can drop leaves that don't stack with each other
+- Placing a stonecutter in the east/west direction and mining it with silk touch will drop a stonecutter facing the wrong way in the inventory.
+They will stack with normal stonecutter.